ycfang-lab/ROBC/README.md

 - character: the corresponding modern Chinese character

 ### OBC IDS
-The Ideographic Description Sequence for Oracle bone characters is shown in [OBC_IDS]([http://github.com/kawabata/ids](https://github.com/ycfang-lab/ROBC/blob/main/OBC_IDS.json))
+The Ideographic Description Sequence for Oracle bone character is shown in [OBC_IDS](./OBC_IDS.json)